jkanschik/differential-geometry-in-lean/docs/existingConcepts/manifolds.rst

   The type class ``ChartedSpace`` defines an atlas on the topological space, i.e. a set of homoemorphisms from ``M`` to the model space such that the domains cover the whole space.
-  This doesn't define a manifold structure yet.
+  This doesn't define a manifold structure yet, because it doesn't define how the charts are "glued together".
 To do so, we need the type class ``IsManifold``, which states that the coordinate transformations of the charted space form a groupoid of differentiable maps.